macLeHoang/BTL-AI-AI-Colorization/README.md

 ## Evaluation:
 ### AuC
-Test on COCO test 2017
+Calculate histogram cumulative of per pixel RMS error and of image RMS error on COCO test 2017

 <img src= "https://github.com/macLeHoang/BTL_AI-Colorization/blob/main/examples/per_img_75_0.01.png" width="330" height="221" /><img src= "https://github.com/macLeHoang/BTL_AI-Colorization/blob/main/examples/per_pixel_75_0.01.png" width="330" height="221" />

 ### Classfication task
-Test on ImageNet_V2 which label space is the same as ImageNet-1k.
-Using VGG19  as classification model
+Do classification task on ImageNet_V2 which label space is the same as ImageNet-1k.
+Using VGG19 as classification model.
+First do task on origin image, then wash out all color and finally on re-colored.

 Type | Top 1 - accuracy
 --- | --- |